St. Gregory’s announces new Pastoral Scholarship Program and Increased Catholic Grant

 "We were pleased to be able to increase this scholarship three-fold thanks to the generous giving of families across the state, who have responded generously to the appeals of the Monks at Sunday Masses," Main said.

 The University has also announced that it will not raise tuition costs again this year.
 This is the third year in a row St. Gregory's has not had a tuition increase, making the University an increasingly good value for a Catholic higher education.

 Students nominated for the Pastoral Scholarship must apply and be accepted by St. Gregory's and complete a Free Application for Federal Student Aid (FAFSA).
 University staff will work closely with the nominated student to determine federal and state aid and other available grant funds.
 The appropriate level of family contribution and student employment will also be considered.
 If awarded, the Pastoral Scholarship will provide the difference between the sum of these amounts and the total student budget for tuition, fees, books, room, board and transportation costs.
 Priority will be given to nominations received by April 15th.

-For more information regarding any of the scholarship programs, or for more information on how to get enrolled, contact William Kuehl at (405) 878-5161, firstname.lastname@example.org or visit www.stgregorys.edu.
+For more information regarding any of the scholarship programs, or for more information on how to get enrolled, contact our Admissions office at 1-844-BEEXTRA, firstname.lastname@example.org or visit www.stgregorys.edu.